-In 1979, Mystique was focusing on a much smaller-scale, and easier to handle, foretelling.
-Destiny had predicted that Ms. Marvel (Carol Danvers) would cause great harm to Mystique’s adopted daughter Rogue (Anna-Marie NLN).
+In 1979, Mystique was focusing on smaller-scale, and easier to handle, foretelling.
+Destiny had predicted that Ms. Marvel (Carol Danvers) would cause great harm to Mystique’s adopted daughter Rogue (Anna-Marie NLNNo Last Name.).

 One of Darkholme’s attempts on Danvers’ life took place in Hong Kong.
 She sent Avalanche and Pyro after Ms. Marvel.
 They were overwhelmed.

 However, the strike worked in a fashion.
 It prevented Danvers from continuing her investigation about the Hellfire Club.
 This broke for a time the causality chain that would lead to Carol encountering young Anna-Marie.